 more incentives to make the cost of solar more affordable.
 So why should you buy in 2022?

 The federal tax credit is 26% through 2022.

 This means a 26% credit for your solar panel system purchase (including battery!) when you go solar through 2022.Free Solar Quote

 So you went solar.
 Congratulations and welcome to the clean energy club!
-Thanks for helping make the future world a better place.
+Thanks for helping make the world a better place now and for future generations.
 Now here are a few important things you need to know.